r-forge/r-marketing/www/slides/EARL-London-Sept2017/EARL-ConjointR-20170914.md

 The models & software
 ========================================================
-Respondents' choices are modeled as **multinomial** responses (choice among alternatives), where likelihood to choose a product is a *function of its features and price*.
-We'll see details in a moment.
+Respondents' choices are modeled as conditional **multinomial** responses (choice among alternatives), modeling the likelihood to choose a product as a *function of its features and price*.
+(We'll see details in a moment.)

 Data collection --- the survey itself --- is commonly done using **Sawtooth Software**, a survey platform used to design a questionnaire, field it online, and analyze results.